Tammam Salam

 Tammam Saeb Salam (تمّام صائب سلام, [t(a)ˈmːaːm ˈsˤɑːjɪb saˈlaːm]; born 13 May 1945) is a Lebanese politician who was the Prime Minister of Lebanon from February 2014 until December 2016.
 He also served as the acting President of Lebanon from May 2014 until October 2016 in his capacity as prime minister.
-He previously served in the government of Lebanon as minister of culture from 2008 to 2009.
+He previously served in the government of Lebanon as Minister of Culture from 2008 to 2009.

 Salam was tasked with forming a new government on 6 April 2013.
-He was one of the independent Sunni politicians.
-He is close to the March 14 Alliance, and still has good relations with the March 8 Alliance.
-Salam was appointed Prime Minister on 15 February 2014.
+He was one of the independent Sunni politicians who was close to the March 14 Alliance, and also had good relations with the March 8 Alliance.
+Salam was appointed prime minister on 15 February 2014.

 Early life and education

-Salam was born into a prominent Sunni family in Beirut on 13 May 1945.
-He comes from a politically powerful family in Lebanon.
+Salam was born into a prominent and politically powerful Sunni Muslim family in Beirut on 13 May 1945.
 He is the eldest son of the former Lebanese Prime Minister Saeb Salam, who held the office several times since independence.
-His mother, Tamima Mardam Beik, is of Syrian origin and hails from Damascus.
+His mother, Tamima Mardam Beik, is of Syrian-Lebanese origin and hails from Damascus.
 His grandfather, Salim Ali Salam, was one of the Lebanese officials who served during the Ottoman era and French era.
 More specifically, he served as a Beirut deputy in the Ottoman parliament and was also the head of the Beirut municipality.
-Tammam Salam has two older sisters and two younger brothers.
+Tammam Salam has two older sisters and two younger brothers.His cousin is Nawaf Salam, the current Prime Minister of Lebanon.

 Tammam Salam is a graduate of Grand Lycée Franco-Libanais and Haigazian University in Beirut.
 He also holds an economics and management degree which he received in England.

 Early careers

 Salam began his career as a businessman after graduation.
 He joined the political field at the beginning of the 1970s.
 He established the Pioneers of Reform Movement (حركة روّاد الإصلاح) in 1973.
-The objective of the movement was to follow a moderate policy in the middle of the turmoil in the country.
+The objective of the movement was to follow a moderate policy amid the turmoil in the country.
 On the other hand, the movement was also regarded as the private militia group of Salam's father, Saeb Salam.
 However, the movement was dissolved by Tammam Salam at the initial phase of the Lebanese civil war in order to avoid being part of the militant activities.

 In 1978, he joined the Makassed foundation, a non-profit charity organization in Beirut as a board member.
 He became its president in 1982.
 The leadership of the foundation was passed through generations in the Salam family.
 Tammam Salam resigned as president of the Foundation in September 2000.
 He is currently the honorary president of the Foundation.
 Later, he also became the head of the Saeb Salam Foundation for culture and higher education.